-University Library 243.1
+243.1 University Library

 The resources of the University of Alberta Library system comprise one of the major research collections in Canada.
-Library information and collection access is provided through the Library's webpage: www.library.ualberta.ca.
-Library services are offered electronically and on site.
-As well, the Library provides interlibrary loan service through a network of research collections in North America and around the world.
+Library information and collection access is provided through the Library's web page: www.library.ualberta. ca. Library services are offered electronically and on site.
+As well, the Library provides comfortable, modern study spaces for individual and group work and an interlibrary loan service through a network of research collections in North America and around the world.

-The Humanities and Social Sciences Library (HSS) is located in the Rutherford Library and contains collections numbering about 2 million volumes including monograph current and bound periodicals and government documents.
+The Humanities and Social Sciences Library (HSS) is located in the Rutherford Library, and contains collections numbering about two million volumes including monograph current and bound periodicals and government documents.
 A very large collection of materials in microformats and a significant collection of Canadian and foreign newspapers are also available for use.
-Access to a large and growing collection of databases, electronic books, electronic journals and statistical sources is provided through the online catalog.
-There are over 1,200 spaces for individual and group study that includes a large Reading Room in Rutherford South, two computer labs for instruction and 77 productivity workstations throughout the library.
-Study carrels are also available for faculty and visiting researchers.
-Oder HSS research resources are housed offsite at the Book and Record Depository (BARD) and are retrieved by placing requests using the online catalog.
+Access to a large and growing collection of databases, electronic books, electronic journals and statistical sources is provided through the online catalogue.
+Older HSS research resources are housed off-site at the Book and Record Depository (BARD) and are retrieved by placing requests using the online catalog.
+HSS is also home to the Music Library and the Interlibrary Loans/Document Delivery Linit